 If you have determined that your interests cannot be met within the framework of existing programs at the University, meet with an advisor in the Multidisciplinary Studies Center in order to further explore your options.
 Be particularly careful when your area of interest has a professional as well as a liberal arts orientation.
 Degrees or minors of a pre-professional nature (e.g., pre-med or physical therapy) cannot be approved.

 How to Apply

-The deadline to submit application materials is either November 1 or March 30.
+The deadline to submit application materials is either November 1 (fall semester) or March 30 (spring semester).
 Interested students should meet with an advisor in the Multidisciplinary Studies Center well before this deadline to help ensure their proposal meets interdepartmental guidelines.

 All applications must include: